p10rahulm/your-static-website/content/books/book3.md

 # The book details go below
 +++

-The book is a comprehensive book on everything under the sun
+The book is a comprehensive book on everything under the sun.
+How many roads must a man walk down

+Before you call him a man?

+Yes, 'n' how many seas must a white dove sail

+Before she sleeps in the sand?

+Yes, 'n' how many times must the cannonballs fly

+Before they're forever banned?

+The answer, my friend, is blowin' in the wind

+The answer is blowin' in the wind

+BLOWIN' IN THE WIND, 1962

+Copyright 1962 by Warner Bros.
+Inc. Renewed 1990 by Special Rider Music